gdoshi2/gaurav_econ/content/project/electricity-market-structure-and-technology-adoption-evidence-from-renewable-energy/index.md

 title: Market Structure and Technology Adoption in Renewable Energy
 date: 2022-04-06T22:42:09.871Z
-summary: We study whether competition in electricity markets affects the adoption of frontier technology in the wind and solar industries.
+summary: We study whether competition in electricity markets affects the adoption of frontier technology in the wind and solar industries. *(Working paper coming soon!)*
 draft: false
 featured: false
 authors: